rsvim/rfc/6-ColoringSystem.md

 ### Pluggable Syntaxes

-Image we create a `syntaxes-rsvim` project (written in javascript/typescript) as an official plugin for rsvim, it is highly similar to the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin (for Neovim).
+Image we create a `syntaxes.rsvim` project (written in javascript/typescript) as an official plugin for rsvim, it is highly similar to the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin (for Neovim).
 Once user install it, it will try to automatically download the prebuilt dynamical library (or download the parser and build/compile it with C/C++ compiler) for user when user first opens a source code text file.
 And it also provide several commands to let user install/upgrade/remove parsers by themself.

 We can use GitHub Actions to automatically upgrade/build all the language parsers by running a daily job to upgrade them, and release the prebuilt dynamical libraries in GitHub Releases for some most popular OS: Windows/Linux x86_64, MacOS arm64.
 For other OS, user will have to install a C/C++ compiler to build the parsers by themself.